Show by Label

 First firmware turn-on

 Do not supply the 12V yet and also do connect the two fans to the PCB at this moment yet.
 Position the front panel with the OLED connected to the main board such that you can easily see the display.
-The front panel does not need to be mounted to the enclosure yet, but you may want to do that.
+The front panel does not need to be mounted to the enclosure yet, but you could temporarily do that.

 When there are no compile or download errors, the firmware is loaded and started, and with the red power LED on the ESP32 module already on, the blue LED now starts to flash.
 If that is the case, then congratulations are in place again.
 Well done!